Mosaics by Jesuit Artist Facing Abuse Allegations Remain at French Church Despite Outcry

 Mosaics by artist and priest Marko Rupnik, displayed on the Notre-Dame-du-Rosaire Basilica in the Sanctuary of Lourdes, in Lourdes, France, 2023.
 Photo: Charly Triballeau/AFP via Getty Images.

-He said that the lives of the victims and their personhood are “infinitely more valuable” than even the most beautiful work of art and that he would continue to work to convince the church’s constituency that the works should be promptly removed.
+He added that the lives of the victims and their personhood are “infinitely more valuable” than even the most beautiful work of art and that he would continue to work to convince the church’s constituency that the works should be promptly removed.

 “The Knights of Columbus has decided to cover these mosaics because our first concern must be for victims of sexual abuse, who have already suffered immensely, and who may be further injured by the ongoing display of the mosaics at the Shrine,” said Supreme Knight Patrick Kelly.
 “This decision is rooted in a foundational purpose of the Knights of Columbus, which is to protect families, especially women and children, and those who are vulnerable and voiceless.”